giovannirleon/wistronlabs/technical_writeup.md

 # L10 Test Process Overview

 The original method for running the L10 test was time-consuming and error-prone, requiring ~2 hours to complete and 20–30 minutes of active operator time.
-To improve efficiency and reduce errors, a new automated process was developed, currently in use at Franklin and TSS, which reduces total test time to ~1 hour 35 minutes and minimizes operator involvement.
+To improve efficiency and eliminates user error, a new automated process was developed, currently in use at Franklin and TSS, which reduces total test time to ~1 hour 35 minutes and minimizes operator involvement.

 Below is a detailed comparison of the two methods.